-Collaborations to Enhance Independent Living
+Collaborations To Enhance Independent Living

 The RTC/IL collaborates with numerous organizations to produce research and trainings that benefit people with disabilities.
 Our collaborators have included:

-- Caring for People with Disabilities - a course for Nursing students at the University of Kansas Medical Center
+• Caring for People with Disabilities - a course for Nursing students at the University of Kansas Medical Center

-- Healthcare Access for Persons with Disabilities - Online Course
+• Healthcare Access for Persons with Disabilities - Online Course

-Healthcare Access for Persons with Disabilities (Link to online training)
+Healthcare Access for Persons with Disabilities (KansasTRAIN)

 This online course for healthcare professionals is designed to provide a better understanding of health, wellness and care issues for people with physical and sensory disabilities.
 Physicians, nurses, social workers, other healthcare professionals and medical office staff will learn skills to increase effective communication and tips for problem solving to enhance quality care for people with disabilities.